Boosted Boards was one of the leaders of the booming electric skateboards market.

 You may be able to find Boosted products from other retailer’s unsold inventories, but Boosted USA remains the “official” outlet for them.

-As of April 2021, the following Boosted products are in stock at BoostedUSA.com:
+The following Boosted products are in stock at BoostedUSA.com:

 - Boosted Stealth – $1,279

 - Boosted Mini X – $599 – also read our review